robric/wiki-contrail-controller/DevCloud-with-Contrail-setup-instructions.md

 ### Contrail Control Node
 * Download any of the Ubuntu VirtualBox images from [here] (http://virtualboximages.com/Ubuntu+12.04+amd64+LAMP/Tomcat+Server+Virtual+Appliance).
 * Create two network interfaces for the VM.
+(Open "Settings" of the image and choose "Network" to create the interfaces)
-    * Host-only network interface
+    * Host-only network interface - Assign a new static IP address of 192.168.56.30 to this.
-    * NAT network interface
+    * NAT network interface - This interface is to connect to the internet.

 ## Building the code from Source
 ### Cloudstack